ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

     '''
 ```

 Getting to a solution is an iterative process.
 Attempt a simpler version of the `drawForest()` function that would help you progress towards a final solution.
 Its up to you to define 'a simpler version of the forest'.
-I might start by making a forest that comprises of just three trees of the same height placed in a row with equal spacing between the trees.
+I might start by making a forest that comprises of just three trees of the same height placed in a row with equal spacing between them.
 For now, follow along because this simpler solution is a good segway to learning a very important programming concept: loops

-One way of drawing a row of trees that are equidistant from each other is to repeat a block of code that moves the turtle to a specific spot and then calls the `drawTree()` function.
+One way of drawing a row of trees that are equally spaced from each other is to repeat a block of code that moves the turtle to a specific spot and then calls the `drawTree()` function.
+Recall that we did a similar thing with rectangles in lecture.
 This is shown below:

 ```
 # Move the turtle to location (-200, -100) and draw a tree